scloud19/SECipedia/Node/basics.md

 Tips.
 	We think of Node as a web server, but it can be a file server, email server, etc.

 Basic Definitions
+	serialize
+		Translating an object into a format that can be stored or transfered.

+	Deserialize
-	asynchronous (from Node's perspective)
+		Converting the format back into an object asynchronous (from Node's perspective)
 		Will not block the event loop